aziz628/cms-app/server/docs/Development-guide.md

  **Using Monitoring Tools**:

 - Morgan is configured for HTTP request logging
-- Custom logger for application events
+- Custom logger for application
-- Review admin action logs for suspicious activity
+- Review winston app logs and  admin action logs for suspicious activity

 ## Project Conventions